Shopify/react-native-skia/docs/docs/animations/overview.md

 ## Animation

-The ´Canvas´ component knows about values and will register any animation value used in the component or its child components so that changes in any value will trigger a repaint request like we saw in the first example.
+The `Canvas` component knows about values and will register any animation value used in the component or its child components so that changes in any value will trigger a repaint request like we saw in the first example.

 By combining animation values and derived values we can build a simple animation with React Native Skia: